 Silvija's great-aunt was taken away in the same deportation.
 She, too, appears in the list of names:

 We're hoping to find out more about her story when we visit Silvija's relatives and family friends.
 But such hopes are fading, as that generation that knew the most has almost all passed away.
 And it is increasingly difficult to get anyone to talk about Siberia—more and more it seems like some shame or curse better left forgotten.
 But if the story is not told, is that not worse?
-Now, twenty-nine years since Latvia restored its independence, the Russian government still insists Latvia voluntarily and legally joined the Soviet Union, and brands anything anti-Soviet "anti-'anti-fascist'"—Nazism and sends flowers to former Russian military still living in Riga who say of the deported that they were all spies and deserved it.
+Now, thirty-two years since Latvia restored its independence, the Russian government still insists Latvia voluntarily and legally joined the Soviet Union, and brands anything anti-Soviet "anti-'anti-fascist'"—Nazism and sends flowers to former Russian military still living in Riga who say of the deported that they were all spies and deserved it.

 A final note on These Names Accuse: the book is the list of those Latvians deported in 1940 and 1941 by the Soviet Union, which the Latvian National Foundation received from the Swiss Red Cross based in Geneva, gathered after the Nazis invaded the USSR through Soviet-held territory, causing the Soviets to relinquish the Baltics.
 Those materials specify names, family relations, and last known residence only.
 The list likely also includes Latvian Jews deported by Stalin.